Facts and Definition of a Broken Toe

-Each toe is made up of several bones.
-One or more of these bones may be broken (fractured) after an injury to the foot or toes.
+- The definition of a toe fracture is when one or more of the toe bones of the foot are broken (fractured) after an injury to the foot or toes.

 Broken toes usually result from trauma or injury to the foot or toe.
 Injuries such as stubbing a toe or dropping a heavy object on a toe may cause a fracture.
 A broken toe may result from prolonged repetitive stress or movements, as in certain sports activities.
 This is called a stress fracture.